 From dazzling Broadway shows to an extremely talented local artistic community, Springfield’s performing arts scene is more vibrant than ever before.
-Festivals, concerts, plays, musicals and much more fill the calendar throughout the year, providing locals and visitors alike exciting artistic entertainment.
+Festivals, concerts, plays, musicals, opera and much more provide exciting artistic entertainment year-round.

 Springfield Little Theatre produces a season of nine plays and musicals for some 60,000 patrons annually, but those aren’t the only options for theater-goers.
 Landers Theatre also features concerts and recitals by the Springfield Regional Opera and the Springfield Ballet, including its annual performance of The Nutcracker.